Ezra 4 – The Samaritan Attempts to Stop the Work

 a.
 Thus the work of the house of God which is at Jerusalem ceased: Through the kinds of tactics of the Samaritans mentioned in the broad survey of Ezra 4:4-23, these adversaries succeeded in stopping the building work for some 15 years.

 i.
-“The word ‘Then’ would at first point us to the verse immediately before this; but it only makes sense if it is picking up the thread of verse 5 which was dropped for the long parenthesis (6-23).
+“The word ‘Then’ [‘Thus’] would at first point us to the verse immediately before this; but it only makes sense if it is picking up the thread of verse 5 which was dropped for the long parenthesis (verses 6-23).
 The time is again that of Zerubbabel.”
 (Kidner)

 b.
 Until the second year of the reign of Darius: This shows us that the work did not stop forever.
-Though the adversaries attacked through both subversive partnership and lies to authorities, and seemed to succeed with their second tactic, they could not succeed forever against God and His people.
+By their subversive partnership, and with the lies they told the authorities, their adversaries attacked them, and seemed to succeed with their second tactic, they could not succeed forever against God and His people.
 Their only victory was to delay the work, not to defeat it.